-From the simulation studies, two proposed methods, FP1σR1 and IFP1 have the good performances and FP1σR1 has slightly larger power.
-Thus for the numerical example, we use the FP1σR1 and the corresponding simultaneous confidence intervals, (-∆1-α1,∆1-α1) and (-∆1-α2,∆1-α2).
-Specifically, the first version of fiducial probability for rejecting the three hypotheses is 92.7%, with the corresponding Type I restricted simultaneous CI as (-10.116, 10.116) and Type II restricted simultaneous CI as (-10.792, 10.792).

 5. Concluding Remarks

 For the application of the proposed methods, required sample size can be obtained by numerical simulation.
-The simulation studies showed that the proposed first version of fiducial probability and the corresponding restricted simultaneous CIs perform well with larger power compared to the pairwise comparison approach.
+The simulation studies showed that the proposed first and second version of fiducial probability and the corresponding restricted simultaneous CIs perform well with larger power compared to the pairwise comparison approach.